-Another important factor that immensely contributed to the overall enjoyable stay was the weather.
-Apparently, the day when I arrived to Italy right at the beginning of June was the first proper sunny day, after months of rain.
+Another important factor that immensely contributed to my enjoyable stay was the weather.
+Apparently, the day when I arrived to Italy, right at the beginning of June, was the first proper sunny day after months of rain.
 That was pure luck, especially as hot and sunny weather remained throughout my entire two weeks stay.
-What I also liked was that, as it was the beginning of June, day time temperatures were around 25-26 degrees C, which means that it was never too hot, like it can be in July or August.
+What I also liked was that, as it was the beginning of June, day time temperatures were around 25-26 degrees C, which means that it was never too hot, like in July or August.

 The beach to which I went to is the biggest free beach.
-I have already written about this beach in my previous posts.
+I’ve already written about this beach in my previous posts.
 The beach is at the border between Riccione and Rimini’s neighbourhood Rivazzurra.
-It is in front of the abandoned Colonia Santo Volto, on Viale Principe di Piemonte.
+It’s in front of the abandoned Colonia Santo Volto, on Viale Principe di Piemonte.

-The only downside was that water was still cold and it was not possible to swim for longer than several minutes.
-At least, it was too cold for my taste.
-Previously, when I came to Riccione in early June, water was much warmer.
+The only downside was that the water was still cold and it was not possible to swim for longer than several minutes.
+In other words, it was too cold for my taste.
+Previously, when I came to Riccione in early June, the water was much warmer.
 But, in those years it had not rained that much in the preceding period.

 Riccione looks as pretty as ever.
-As a matter of fact, this is the best time of the year to go there, in my opinion.
+As a matter of fact, this is perhaps the best time of the year to go there.
 Days are the longest in early June.
 Also, it is not too hot and there are still not too many people.
 My journey to the beach would first take me through Riccione Paese.

-From there, I would reach the absolutely beautiful Viale Ceccarini.
+From there, I would reach Viale Ceccarini.
 The whole street, both the upper and the lower pedestrian part, are kept in perfect condition.
 For the occasion of La Notte Rosa, the centre of Riccione has been appropriately decorated in pink colour.
-Someone may mistake such decoration for celebration of LGBT equality, tolerance and inclusion.
-But, as it is Italy, it is nothing like that.
+Someone may mistake such decoration for celebration of the LGBT equality, tolerance and inclusion.
+But, as it’s Italy, it’s nothing like that.
 La Notte Rosa is a totally different event, nothing to do with LGBT.
-It is a summer festival organised in Romagna and the northern part of the Marche region.
+It’s a summer festival organised in Romagna and the northern part of the Marche region.

-Viale Dante has been also similarly decorated, but only the part from Viale Ceccarini until the port.
-They have not decorated the entire length of this long street, perhaps it would have been too much.
+Viale Dante has also been similarly decorated, but only the part from Viale Ceccarini until the port.
+They have not decorated the entire length of this long street, perhaps it would’ve been too much.
 Plus, the decorated part is where you can find most restaurants, bars, coffee and ice-cream shops.

 That was the route that I was taking every day on my way to the beach.